 A summary of where to lock your bike in the street:

-- choose a busy area with CCTV
+- Choose a busy area with CCTV

-- lock your bike in the middle of lots of other bikes
+- Lock your bike in the middle of lots of other bikes

-- always secure your bike to a fixed, immovable object, ideally a bike rack
+- Always secure your bike to a fixed, immovable object, ideally a bike rack

-- if you know it's a high theft risk area, take an extra lock
+- If you know it's a high theft risk area, take an extra lock

 How should I lock my bike in the street?

 This will vary depending on what sort of bike you’ve got, which lock you use and where you secure it.
-However there are certain tips you should always follow…
+However, there are certain tips you should always follow…

-Tip 1: Lock your frame
+Tip 1: Always secure your frame

-This may sound obvious but it happens all the time…
+This may sound obvious, but it happens all the time…

 Tip 2: Keep your lock off the ground